Mont Foster (film)

-Mont Foster is a Canadian drama film, directed by Louis Godbout and released in 2020.
-Freely adapted from the poem Erlkönig by Goethe, the film stars Patrick Hivon and Laurence Leboeuf as Mathieu and Chloé, a couple spending time at an isolated cabin in the country, where Chloé begins to go crazy after seeing and hearing strange visions.
+Mont Foster is a Canadian drama film, directed by Louis Godbout and released in 2019.
+Freely adapted from the poem Erlkönig by Goethe, the film stars Patrick Hivon and Laurence Leboeuf as Mathieu and Chloé, a couple spending time at an isolated cabin in the country, where Chloé slips into insanity after seeing and hearing strange visions.

 The cast also includes Lucie Laurier, Émile Proulx-Cloutier and Laurent Lucas.

 The film premiered in October 2019 at the São Paulo International Film Festival, before having its Canadian premiere in March 2020 at the Rendez-vous Québec Cinéma.

-The film received two Prix Iris nominations at the 22nd Quebec Cinema Awards in 2021, for Best Actor (Hivon) and the Public Prize.
+The film received a Prix Iris nomination at the 22nd Quebec Cinema Awards in 2021 for Best Actor (Hivon).